DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-19-understanding-the-relationships-between-organisations-delivering-initial-teacher-training.md

 Lead partners may have multiple roles.
 Their responsibilities are agreed upon and delegated through formal arrangements with the accredited ITT provider.

 From September 2024, all Teaching School Hubs operating as lead partners will be expected to deliver ITT courses.
-Teaching School Hubs may also undertake other operational or strategic roles as a lead partner – for example, those listed above.
+Teaching School Hubs may also undertake other operational or strategic roles as lead partners, such as those listed above.

 ### Placement schools